Tommy Kelly (actor): Personal life and death

-After his Hollywood days, Tommy Kelly earned a Ph.D. from Michigan State.
+After his Hollywood days, Tommy Kelly earned a PhD from Michigan State.
 He worked as a high school teacher and counselor in Culver City and later as an administrator in the Orange County, Florida school system.
 He worked in Liberia as an administrator for the Peace Corps towards the end of the 1960s.
 He afterwards served as superintendent of international schools in Liberia and Venezuela.
 He eventually returned to the United States and worked in an important position at the U.S. Department of Agriculture in Washington.
 Ever conscious of the value of education, in his thesis he focused, among other things, on the relative advantages of children who were educated in U.S. military dependent schools abroad.
 "Dr. Kelly" served as an International Relations Advisor in the International Organization Affairs (IOA) unit of the Office of International Cooperation and Development (OICD) of the U.S. Department of Agriculture, where he prepared positions for the Office of the Secretary of Agriculture, with personal responsibility for OECD, and United States delegations to the governing boards of United Nations Organizations concerned with Food and Agriculture, a position he held until his retirement from federal service.

 Kelly was generally reticent about his years as an actor after retiring from Hollywood at the age of 25.
 He married Sue Kelly in 1948; they were married for 67 years, until his death.
 Kelly died on January 26, 2016, in Greensboro, North Carolina, at age 90 from congestive heart failure.
 He was survived by his wife, six children, twelve grandchildren and two great-grandchildren.